vectordotdev/vector/rfcs/2021-07-27-7117-vrl-string-interpolation.md

 ### Fallibility

-Due to the way the format strings are implemented as expanding to to an expression they are automatically fallible if the variable used is not a string.
+Due to the way the format strings are implemented as expanding to an expression they are automatically fallible if the variable used is not a string.

 ```coffee